Badgerati/Pode/docs/Tutorials/Basics.md

 ## Internationalization

 Pode has built-in support for internationalization (i18n).
+By default, Pode uses the `$PsUICulture` variable to determine the User Interface Culture (UICulture).

 You can enforce a specific localization when importing the Pode module by using the UICulture argument.
 This argument accepts a culture code, which specifies the language and regional settings to use.